 The Lake County Continuum of Care is committed to providing inclusive and welcoming environments for all members, staff, clients, volunteers, and agency sponsors.
-If anyone believes they have been discriminated against, a Grievance Form may be obtained at lakecoc.org for submission.
+If anyone believes they have been discriminated against, you can file a complaint at Lakecoc.org using the Grievance Form.